KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 Analytical driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Registry filtering by analytical driver is possible using DRIVER value for presentation property in filter TAG.
+Registry filtering by an analytical driver is possible using a DRIVER value for the presentation property in filter TAG.
 Registry template must contains FILTERS tag.
 Below an example of configuration for a driver named "UNIT_SALES_AD" insisting on the column "UNIT_SALES".

 .. code-block:: xml
    :linenos: